-Curcuminoids found in turmeric have been shown in studies to improve BDNF levels (Brain-Derived Neurotrophic Factor) which affects cognitive function, learning and memory.
+Curcuminoids found in turmeric have been shown in studies to improve BDNF levels (brain-derived neurotrophic factor), which affect cognitive function, learning, and memory.

-Broccoli is rich in antioxidants such as vitamin C and flavonoids.
-Also, it contains compounds called glucosinolates, which the body breaks down into compounds called isothiocyanates and can lower the risk of neurodegenerative diseases.
+Broccoli is rich in antioxidants, such as vitamin C and flavonoids.
+Also, it contains compounds called glucosinolates, which the body breaks down into compounds called isothiocyanates, which can lower the risk of neurodegenerative diseases.

-Are rich in magnesium and selenium, essential for healthy brain and nervous system function, and other important minerals for brain health such as zinc which is involved in neurogenesis; the growth of new neurons in the brain and adequate levels are essential for optimal brain health.
+Are rich in magnesium and selenium, essential for healthy brain and nervous system function, and other important minerals for brain health such as zinc, which is involved in neurogenesis and the growth of new neurons in the brain, and adequate levels are essential for optimal brain health.

-High in Vitamin E, folate, and the protective phytochemical ellagic acid contribute to their neuroprotective properties.
+They are high in vitamin E, folate, and the protective phytochemical ellagic acid, which contributes to their neuroprotective properties.

-Eggs are a great source of brain-healthy nutrients, including B vitamins such as B6 and B12 and Choline, an important micronutrient linked to regulating mood and memory.
-The yolk is a known source of vitamin D, crucial for brain health, with low levels linked to cognitive decline and brain fog.
+Eggs are a great source of brain-healthy nutrients, including B vitamins such as B6 and B12 and choline, an important micronutrient linked to regulating mood and memory.
+The yolk is a known source of vitamin D, which is crucial for brain health, with low levels linked to cognitive decline and brain fog.

-Vitamin B12 is essential for methylation, the production of red blood cells, and it supports cognitive function.
+Vitamin B12 is essential for methylation and the production of red blood cells, and it supports cognitive function.
 Choline is a precursor to the neurotransmitter acetylcholine, which plays a role in memory and cognitive function.

 Nutrient-rich leafy greens such as kale, rocket and spinach have been associated with reducing brain ageing.